But, starting a new business comes with a whole set of risks and challenges, including investment, staffing, success rates, and overheads.

 Despite the drawbacks listed above, starting your own business can be a life and income-enhancing opportunity that brings a better lifestyle balance, independence, and a sense of achievement.

-So, we’ve compiled 21 entrepreneur facts and statistics for existing and wannabe entrepreneurs to mull over before embarking on a new money-making adventure.
+So, we’ve compiled 21 entrepreneur statistics and facts for existing and wannabe entrepreneurs to mull over before embarking on a new money-making adventure.

 Let’s kick things off with a few general statistics about entrepreneurs…